Jepunen/music-maker/README.md

 | Sample length calculated in seconds and displayed on hover on the track | 2 |
 | Track calculated to fill a 60s span and sample block sizes match it | 3 |
 | Total | 25 |

-Max points
-Well written report
-2
-Application is responsive and can be used on both desktop and mobile environment 4
-Application work on Firefox, Safari, Edge, and Chrome 2
-Drag’n’drop new instruments to the tracks (with the mouse or touch screen) 4
-Adjustable volume per track
-2
-Instrument's length is visualized in track
-4
-Users can add as many tracks as they see fit
-1
-Interactive play/play/reset
-1
-Sample length calculated in seconds and displayed on hover 2
-Track calculated to fill a 60s span and sample block sizes match it 3
-Total
-25